APurbiya/-Accordion-style-electric-skateboard/README.md

 ## Wiring

 Here is a wiring diagram for how to connect the whole system together.
+The system is simple and should be plug and play, the motor connects to the controller, the controller connects to the battery pack

 ![Wiring Diagram](Images/Wiring.png)
 ---